Jahrme/schedule-master/README.md

 - Bridger Dunn
 - Hunter Kurtis
 - Sam Burdick

-# Current plan is to create a calendar module from this code.
-Stay tuned!
+## Current plan is to create a calendar module from this code for other MEAN users.